Investing Investing Basics

 • You have the freedom to hold stocks as long as you want.
 If you purchase stock using cash, you can hold onto it as long as you want.
 You can ride the ups and downs without fear of being forced to sell your positions if your account value drops too low, which is a risk you take with a margin account.

-• There is no short-selling option: Short selling is the sale of stock you don’t own, and it’s a strategy frequently used by investors who believe the stock’s price is going to decline.
+• There is no short-selling option.
+Short selling is the sale of stock you don’t own, and it’s a strategy frequently used by investors who believe the stock’s price is going to decline.
 The investor borrows stock from the broker and sells the stock on the market.
 If the price drops, the investor buys back the stock at the lower price, returns the borrowed shares, and makes a profit on the difference.
 Investors must have a margin account in order to short a stock.

 • You need to consider settlement periods when you’re making trades.
 Although unsettled funds can be used to purchase stock, selling the newly purchased stock before the funds have settled will result in a good faith violation.
 After several good faith violations, you may be restricted to trading only with settled funds.

-3 tips for minimizing risk with a cash account
+• Tips to minimize your risk with a cash account

-Check out these recommendations if you are ready to invest.
+• Check out these recommendations if you are ready to invest.

-A margin account is another type of brokerage account that allows you to borrow money to purchase securities, using your account as collateral.
+A margin account is a type of brokerage account that allows you to borrow money to purchase securities, using your account as collateral.
 Under the Federal Reserve Board’s Regulation T, you can borrow up to 50% of the purchase price of the stock using a margin account.
 This can give you much more purchasing power than you’d get with a cash account, but it also exposes you to the potential for greater losses.
 Your broker will also charge you interest for borrowing money, which will affect the total return on your investment.

-For example, let’s say you purchase a stock on margin for $100 and it increases to $150.
-You paid $50 and borrowed $50 from the broker.
-Because of the $50 increase in the stock’s price, you earn a 100% return on the money you invested (the $50 gain is 100% of your initial investment of $50).
+Suppose the stock value increases to $150.
+For each share, you paid $50 and borrowed $50 from the broker.
+You’ve spent a total of $1,000 and borrowed a total of $1,000 (because you bought 20 shares: 20 x 50 = 1,000).
+Because of the $50 increase in the stock’s price, you earn a 100% return on the money you invested (the $50 gain for each share is 100% of your initial investment of $50.
+At 20 shares, you’ve gained $1,000).

 A declining stock, on the other hand, can quickly result in substantial losses.
 For example, let’s say that the same stock you bought for $100 falls to $50.
-After paying back your broker the $50 you owe them, your proceeds are zero.
-That’s a 100% loss on your initial investment of $50.
-Plus, you’ll also owe interest on the borrowed funds.
+After paying back your broker the $50 you owe them for each share (times 20 shares), your proceeds are zero.
+Plus, you’ll also owe interest on the borrowed funds – let’s say the rate is 10%.

 Another risk investors face when trading on margin is the margin call.
 The Financial Industry Regulatory Authority (FINRA) requires you to keep at least 25% of the total market value of the securities in your margin account at all times.
 This is known as the maintenance requirement.
 If your stock loses value and causes your equity to fall below this requirement, you may receive a margin call, which requires you to deposit cash or sell securities to increase your equity.

-A margin account has its share of benefits and drawbacks.
 Although the potential for greater returns is attractive, the downsides of investing on margin make it a riskier option.

 • You have more purchasing power.
 Investing on margin allows you to purchase stock with borrowed money.
 This gives you more purchasing power and reduces the amount of cash you need on hand.